p7cq/dns-bl/README.md

 - `rpz_file` - the absolute path to BIND9's response policy zone file
 - `redirect` - the redirect used
-- `add_subdomains` - whether to include subdomains for each domain
 - `whitelist_file_prefix` - prefix of file(s) containing domains to exclude from generated RPZ file
 - `zone_serial_form` - DNS zone file serial format
 - `skip_block_list_download` - whether to skip download of block lists